 To PDF, or not to PDF, that is the question.

-On first consideration it is an easy answer.
-Content should be published in an open and accessible form and that means publishing content as HTML and avoiding proprietary, potentially non accessible formats such as PDF.
+On first consideration, it is an easy answer.
+Content should be published in an open and accessible form, which means publishing content as HTML and avoiding proprietary, potentially non-accessible formats such as PDF.
 The issue however is more nuanced as there are circumstances where a PDF may still be appropriate and possible, given the circumstances.

-This article takes a look at the nuances, by reviewing the accessibility context and then offers some recommended approaches to authoring content.
+This article looks at the nuances, by reviewing the accessibility context and then offers some recommended approaches to authoring content.

 Do Australian Government sites need to be accessible?

 Yes.
-The Disability Discrimination Act requires that equaly access is required by law for people with a disability where it can reasonably provided.
+The Disability Discrimination Act requires that equal access is required by law for people with a disability where it can reasonably provided.
 Further, Australia is a signatory to the Convention on the Rights of Persons with Disabilities which assets rights for people with disability.
-Signatories need to take all appropriate measures to ensure that persons with disabilities can exercise the right to freedom of expression and opinion, including the freedom to seek, receive and impart information and ideas on an equal basis with others and through all forms of communication of their choice”
+Signatories need to take "all appropriate measures to ensure that persons with disabilities can exercise the right to freedom of expression and opinion, including the freedom to seek, receive and impart information and ideas on an equal basis with others and through all forms of communication of their choice”.

 What does the Australian Government Style Manual say about PDFs?